 Family Rule: Never ride alone!

-A short-film storyboard was produced to help designers build empathy for pedestrians, accounting for them in the design of AV2P communication systems.
+A short-film storyboard was produced to help designers develop empathy for VRUs, accounting for them in the design of AV2P communication systems.

-This research provided insights into the efficacy of V2P communication systems with bicyclists and groups of cyclists during critical vehicle-pedestrian interactions.
-Additionally, vehicle-pedestrian interaction scenarios were developed to test future AV2P communication systems.
-Further research is needed to develop AV2P communication systems, including testing with other various types of pedestrians, under conditions informed by real-world scenarios.
+This research provided insights into V2P communication systems and driver-to-pedestrian communication in micro-and-macro vehicle-bicyclist interaction scenarios that require driver-to-pedestrian communication to safely negotiate the interaction.
+Additionally, critical vehicle-bicyclist interaction scenarios were developed to test future AV2P communication systems.
+Further research on VRUs and critical interaction scenarios is needed to develop viable AV2P systems, including testing with representative users (VRUs) and across critical interaction scenarios.